Sociocultural anthropology: Methodologies

 The traditional anthropological research method is to gather what people say and do through initial observations.
 Participant observation hinges on a synthesis of subjective insider and outsider elements.
 Insider elements rely on the fieldworker to learn what behaviour means to the people.
 Outsider elements are gathered through observations and experiences drawing comparisons with internal cultural customs and behaviours with alternate cultures.
 These observations are transferred into a monograph of elements sorted by importance and studied in relation to anthropological theories or questions.
 The process is controlled, and a hypothesis is tested reporting results after every return.
 Alternatively, the process may be more fortuitous if unique or unexpected events occur, and the writing processes is extended to make sense of elements.

-Since the 1960s, anthropologists have recognised the importance of collaboration through reflections of experiences in the field, relationships with informants and contexts used to gather material.
+Since the 1960s, anthropologists have recognised the importance of collaboration through reflections on experiences in the field, on relationships with informants and on contexts used to gather material.
 The reflections provide a better understanding for readers of ethnographic texts and anthropologists in practicing with awareness of their own biases and emotions when writing.
 This has led to advancements in the field of sociocultural anthropology.

-The Marxist and Structuralist theories are methods for gathering anthropological information are being challenged.
-Marxism validifies the necessity for conventional field work, exploring the intersection between empirical observation and theoretical frameworks with the aim of improving each.
+Marxist and structuralist approaches include methods for gathering anthropological information that are challenged.
+Marxism validates the necessity for conventional field work, exploring the intersection between empirical observation and theoretical frameworks with the aim of improving each.
 Lévi-Straussian structuralists (Lévi-Strauss 1969) are more concerned with theoretical structures.